inikulin/parse5/docs/05_api_reference.md

 <a name="TreeAdapter.getAttrList"></a>
 ### TreeAdapter.getAttrList(node) ⇒ <code>Array</code>
-Returns array of the given node's attributes in form of the name-value pair.
+Returns the given node's attributes in an array, in the form of name-value pairs.
 Foreign attributes may contain `namespace` and `prefix` fields as well.

 **Kind**: static method of <code>[TreeAdapter](#TreeAdapter)</code>